ssbmars/BBN6/README.md

 # BBN6

-Build environment for debugging BN6, developing QoL features and implementing rollback support
+Build environment for implementing QoL features and rollback support for BN6